-A Canadian couple has been forced to live separately after 62 years of togetherness only because they cannot stay in the same care home.
+A Canadian couple has been forced to live separately after 62 years together.
+This was because they cannot stay in the same care home.

-Wolf has been diagnosed with lymphoma earlier this week following his early stages’ symptoms of dementia.
+Doctors diagnosed Wolf with lymphoma earlier this week following his early stages’ symptoms of dementia.
 He is also suffering from congestive heart failure.

-The incident came into limelight when the couple’s granddaughter Ashley Bartyik described of her sadness and disappointment on the forceful separation of her grandparents.
+The incident came into the limelight when the couple’s granddaughter, Ashley Bartyik talked about her sadness and disappointment.
+The forceful separation of her grandparents devastated the young girl.
 In a Facebook posting, she mentioned the current situation, which has gone viral.
 “After 62 years together, they’re inseparable.
 They do everything together,” she wrote.

-The Daily Mail reported that Bartyik captured her grandpa’s photo where he is seen looking out of the window waiting for his wife and remembering him all the time by calling out her pet names like his “little mouse.”
+The Daily Mail reported that Bartyik captured her grandpa’s photo where he is seen looking out of the window waiting for his wife.
+He was remembering her all the time by calling out his pet names for him like his “little mouse.”